How to Get PCI DSS Certification (Complete Guide)

-The PCI Council has classified PCI compliance into four levels, each having a different set of requirements.
+The PCI Council has classified 4 PCI levels, each with different requirements.

-The level of PCI compliance that needs to be adhered to mostly depends on the volume of transactions processed by your cloud-hosted company annually.
+The level of PCI compliance that needs to be adhered to mostly depends on the volume of transactions your cloud-hosted company processes annually.

 - Compliance Level 1: Transactions per year > 6 million

 - Compliance Level 2: Transactions per year – 1 million to 6 million

 - Compliance Level 3: Transactions per year – 20,000 to 1 million

 - Compliance Level 4 – Transactions per year < 20,000

 Suppose your cloud-hosted company falls under compliance level 1.
 In that case, you need to hire a PCI-qualified security assessor (QSA) to conduct an audit that identifies your company has met the required PCI data security standard.
 You also need to submit an annual report on compliance (ROC) as a part of your business processes.

 On the other hand, if your cloud-hosted company falls under compliance levels 2 & 3, you must fill out a Self-Assessment Questionnaire (SAQ) to attest that your company has implemented all security measures required by the PCI Data Security Standard.